huggingface/blog/vq-diffusion.md

 ##### Approximating the reverse process

 An encoder-decoder transformer approximates the classes of the un-noised latents, \\( x_0 \\), conditioned on the prompt, \\( y \\).
 The encoder is a CLIP text encoder with frozen weights.
 The decoder transformer provides unmasked global attention to all latent pixels and outputs the log probabilities of the categorical distribution over vector embeddings.
+The decoder transformer predicts the entire distribution of un-noised latents in one forward pass, providing global self-attention over \\( x_t \\).
 Framing the problem as conditional sequence to sequence over discrete values provides some intuition for why the encoder-decoder transformer is a good fit.

+The (AR models)[#autoregressive-models] section provides additional context on VQ-Diffusion's architecture by comparing it to AR transformer based models.

 [Taming Transformers](https://arxiv.org/abs/2012.09841) provides a good discussion on converting raw pixels to discrete tokens in a compressed latent space so that transformers become computationally feasible for image data.